Bhutan: Government and politics

 Bhutan is a constitutional monarchy with a parliamentary form of government.
 The reigning monarch is Jigme Khesar Namgyel Wangchuck.
-The current Prime Minister of Bhutan is Lotay Tshering, leader of the Druk Nyamrup Tshogpa Party.
+The current Prime Minister of Bhutan is Tshering Tobgay, leader of the People's Democratic Party.
 Bhutan's democratic transition in 2008 is seen as an evolution of its social contract with the monarchy since 1907.
-In 2019, Bhutan was classified in the Democracy Index as a hybrid regime alongside regional neighbours Nepal and Bangladesh.
-Minorities are increasingly represented in Bhutan's government since 2008, including in the cabinet, parliament and local government.
+Bhutan was classified as a electoral democracy for year 2024 according to V-Dem Democracy Indices in the Regimes of the World classification.

-The Druk Gyalpo (Dragon King) is the head of state.
+The Druk Gyalpo ("Dragon King") is the head of state.
 The political system grants universal suffrage.
 It consists of the National Council, an upper house with 25 elected members; and the National Assembly with 47 elected lawmakers from political parties.

 Executive power is exercised by the Council of Ministers led by the Prime Minister.
 Legislative power is vested in both the government and the National Assembly.
 Judicial power is vested in the courts.
 The legal system originates from the semi-theocratic Tsa Yig code, and was influenced by English common law during the 20th century.
 The chief justice is the administrative head of the judiciary.

 Political culture

 The first general elections for the National Assembly were held on 24 March 2008.
 The chief contestants were the Bhutan Peace and Prosperity Party (DPT) led by Jigme Thinley and the People's Democratic Party (PDP) led by Sangay Ngedup.
 The DPT won the elections, taking 45 out of 47 seats.
 Jigme Thinley served as Prime Minister from 2008 to 2013.

 The People's Democratic Party came to power in the 2013 elections.
 It won 32 seats and 54.88% of the vote.
 PDP leader Tshering Tobgay served as Prime Minister from 2013 to 2018.

 Druk Nyamrup Tshogpa won the largest number of seats in the 2018 National Assembly election, bringing Lotay Tshering to the premiership and Druk Nyamrup Tshogpa into the government for the first time.

+Tobgay returned to power as Prime Minister after the 2024 election, with the PDP gaining 30 seats; he assumed office on 28 January 2024.